-A second benefit of this book is the plainspoken basics that explain differentiation as a basic in itself, as a natural result of good planning.
-With all of its major champions and incredibly important leaps in the paradigms related to this concept, texts and chapters on differentiation still sometimes read as an add-on to good planning.
-Whether it is integrated well or not, theorists and practitioners alike seem to write to an advanced or expert audience.
+A second benefit of this book is the plainspoken basics about good teaching in general, not just the pedagogy surrounding differentiation.
 The McCarthy text is refreshing in its ability to integrate solid and essential information—sometimes in the form of process, sometimes in a simple list of well-defined steps—precisely when the novice teacher might need it.
-The book is true to its subtitle of being a “practical guide” in that way and delivers in every single chapter, but two examples might suffice here.
-One helpful, half page explanation is that of the “learner preference guidelines.”
-Although McCarthy shares parts of this concept at other intervals, he sums up in his last chapter a list that, just in case we have failed to connect the dots in the midst of the rest of the information, gives a step-by-step strategy to align learning outcomes with assessment.
-For anyone who has struggled with teaching (and re-teaching) pre-service teachers the somewhat abstract concept of how to align learning outcomes with assessment, the summative six step list is simply golden.
-These learner preference guidelines follow what McCarthy terms the “formative assessment cycle” or FAC.
-After reading thorough and user-friendly paragraphs like these, the readers should not only understand the importance of such alignment, but also, and perhaps more importantly, know much better how to do it and how to do it using differentiated strategies.
-The same synthesis seems possible in his matter-of-fact explanation of wait time, another example of how McCarthy caters the text to new teachers.
+Whether it is through a simple chart that tables aspects of learner preference (something McCarthy handily entitles “learner preference guidelines”) or even through a simple, step-by-step procedure of how to align learning outcomes with assessment (also aptly titled as a “formative assessment cycle” or FAC), , McCarthy’s plainspoken and user-friendly text conveys helpful synthesis, positivity, but never condescension. .
+A prime example lies in his matter-of-fact explanation of wait time, another example of how McCarthy caters the text to new teachers.
 McCarthy explains, “By waiting 5 to 15 seconds, the teacher insists that all students take the time to consider their ideas.
 This pause levels the playing field so that a teacher does not have to ask for volunteers; they can call on them” (p.
 159).
 In two sentences, McCarthy covers so much: what it is, how long it might take, why it’s vital these days, and how it increases critical thinking AND in some ways levels the field while raising the expectation.
 These insights, scattered throughout, are unassuming, straightforward, natural, and precise extensions of what McCarthy tries to accomplish throughout.
-He proves through them in big ways and small that differentiation is constant, basic, valuable, integrated, and easily attainable for anyone who wants to reach every student.
+He proves in big ways and small that differentiation is constant, basic, valuable, integrated, and easily attainable for anyone who wants to reach every student.